 - Therefore, we can infer that the HTTP response from PaymentService1 is what makes the call slow

-As we continue to investigate, if we decide that the Process CPU Burn issue is not the root cause after all, we can reconsider the HTTP call.
+As we continue to investigate, if we decide that the Process CPU Burn issue is not the root cause, we can reconsider the HTTP call.

 There can be anywhere from zero to three Top Suspected Causes.
 For example, if ART is high but every entity connected with ART is behaving normally, there are zero suspected causes because no suspected cause can be identified.